 Pharmaceutical companies are both producers and collectors of vast quantities of sensitive data stemming from not only selling pharmaceutical products but also developing them.
 From initial research to the patent filing, clinical research phases, the issuing of licenses, and the manufacturing process, pharmaceutical companies handle massive amounts of highly sensitive, confidential data which they are obligated to protect under data protection laws.
+Data Loss Prevention (DLP) solutions have become essential tools for pharmaceutical companies to keep sensitive data protected.

 In the European Union, the General Data Protection Regulation (GDPR) recognizes data concerning health among its special categories of data, meaning it receives a higher level of protection than regular categories of sensitive data such as Personally Identifiable Information (PII).